ibm-cloud-docs/Registry/ts_va_version_error.md

 You are trying to use a discontinued version of Vulnerability Advisor.
 {: tsCauses}

-Version 3 of Vulnerability Advisor is discontinued from 13 November 2023.
+Version 3 of Vulnerability Advisor was discontinued on 13 November 2023.
 Vulnerability Advisor version 4 is now the default.
 You must update to Vulnerability Advisor version 4.
 {: tsResolve}

 To update to version 4, run the following command.